SOFIA-USRA/sofia_redux/docs/manuals/fifils/users/data_description.rst

 Algorithm
 ^^^^^^^^^
-For each pixel in the 3D output grid, the resampling algorithm finds all flux values with assigned wavelengths and spatial offsets within a fitting window, typically 0.5 times the spectral FWHM in the wavelength dimension, and 3 times the spatial FWHM in the spatial dimensions.
+For each pixel in the 3D output grid, the resampling algorithm finds all flux values with assigned wavelengths and spatial positions within a fitting window, typically 0.5 times the spectral FWHM in the wavelength dimension, and 3 times the spatial FWHM in the spatial dimensions.
 For the spatial grid, a larger fit window is typically